jahyeha/product-matching-model/README.md

 This project is supported by **Seoul National University& Ministry of Employment and Labor**

-`Project Title: Product Matching Model for the e-commerce platform using Deep Learning techniques`
+`✱Project Title: Product Matching Model for the e-commerce platform using Deep Learning techniques`

 ## Team Members
 - [Jahye Ha](https://github.com/jahyeha)